curl/curl/docs/URL-SYNTAX.md

 ### IDNA

-If curl was built with International Domain Name (IDN) support, it can also handle host names using non-ASCII characters.
+If curl was built with International Domain Name (IDN) support, it can also handle hostnames using non-ASCII characters.

 When built with libidn2, curl uses the IDNA 2008 standard.
 This is equivalent to the WHATWG URL spec, but differs from certain browsers that use IDNA 2003